playfulprogramming/playfulprogramming/content/blog/prelude/index.md

 # Why should I learn web development today?

 Learning web development is a vital skill in software engineering.
-Even if you don't end up working on web tech yourself, the likelihood of a project eventually utilizing web tech is extremely high.
+Even if you don't end up working on web tech yourself, the likelihood of a project eventually utilizing web tech is exceptionally high.
 Knowing and understanding the limitations of a web's frontend can make communicating with those teams simpler, make structuring effective backend APIs easier, and allows you to transfer that knowledge to other UI development.

 What's more, there's an absolutely gargantuan job market.
 To quote [the U.S. Bureau of Labor Statistics](https://www.bls.gov/ooh/computer-and-information-technology/home.htm):